• Skip to primary navigation

 • Combine the drained tuna, the hard-boiled egg yolks, extra-virgin olive oil, capers, anchovy fillets, lemon juice, and black pepper in a food processor or an immersion blender.

-9 oz tuna canned in olive oil, drained, 4 anchovy fillets, 2 boiled eggs, 1 lemon juice, 4 tablespoon meat cooking water, ½ cup extra virgin olive oil
+9 oz tuna canned in olive oil, drained, 4 anchovies stored in salt, 2 boiled eggs, 1 lemon juice, 4 tablespoon meat cooking water, ½ cup extra virgin olive oil

 • Blend until you achieve a smooth and creamy texture